clementjambon/QuoridorRL/README.md

   --nb_simulations NB_SIMULATIONS
                         number of tree search performed before taking an action
+  --initial_temperature INITIAL_TEMPERATURE
+                        temperature applied for the search policy at the beginning of each self-play game (see tempered_state for the number of --tempered_states) --tempered_steps TEMPERED_STEPS
-  --max_workers MAX_WORKERS
+                        number of turns during which temperature is applied --max_workers MAX_WORKERS
                         number of parallel workers (DISABLED for now) --model_path MODEL_PATH